Mason Mount

-Mount began his senior club career with Chelsea, and joined Vitesse and Derby County on consecutive loans between 2017 and 2019.
+Mount began his senior club career with Chelsea, and joined Vitesse Arnhem and Derby County on consecutive loans between 2017 and 2019.
 He established himself as an integral player for Chelsea in the following years, and won the UEFA Champions League, the UEFA Super Cup, and the FIFA Club World Cup in 2021.
+He was named Chelsea Player of the Year in the 2020–21 and 2021–22 seasons.
+Mount left Chelsea in July 2023 and was signed by Manchester United for an initial transfer fee of £55 million.

 Mount won the UEFA European Under-19 Championship with the England national under-19 team in 2017.
-He made his senior international debut in 2019, at age 20, and was part of the England team at UEFA Euro 2020 and the 2022 FIFA World Cup.
+He made his senior debut in 2019, aged 20, and was part of the England team at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Early life

-Mason Tony Mount was born on 10 January 1999, in Portsmouth, Hampshire, to parents Debbie and Tony Mount.
-His father, Tony, was a former non-league footballer who later coached local clubs, including Havant Town.
+Mason Tony Mount was born on 10 January 1999 in Portsmouth, Hampshire, to parents Debbie and Tony Mount.
+His father was a former non-league footballer who later coached local clubs, including Havant Town.
 As a child, Mount played locally for Boarhunt Rovers and United Services Portsmouth.
 In 2003, at age 4, he spent one day a week training in the academies at Portsmouth and Chelsea.
 Citing Frank Lampard, Luka Modrić and Andrés Iniesta as his favourite players, Mount eventually joined Chelsea in 2005.